 These toxins build up in the body and the brain and cause behavioral and neurological symptoms.
 Mercury is one of the most common toxins to be accumulating and believed to play a major role in Autism.

 Why is it important to eliminate certain food allergens like milk protein casein, sugar and gluten important part of treating autism?

 Elimination of gluten helps because gluten causes inflammation in children with autism who already have a leaky gut.
-Parent’s with kids who had autism reported a remarkable improvement in their children’s behavior, attention and speech when they eliminated gluten from their diets.
-The reason behind elimination of gluten from the diet is that autistic kids lack the enzymes to break down the protein in wheat.
-As a result they are broken down to exorphins, or group of opioid peptides also called peptides with morphin like activity, that form during digestion of the gluten protein.
+Parent’s with kids who had autism reported a remarkable improvement in their children’s behavior, attention, and speech when they eliminated gluten from their diets.
+The reason behind the elimination of gluten from the diet is that autistic kids lack the enzymes to break down the protein in wheat.
+As a result, they are broken down to exorphins, or group of opioid peptides also called peptides with morphine like activity, that form during digestion of the gluten protein.
 This results in abnormal behavior in autistic kids.